 Ready to start systematic training that actually works?

 So basically we are talking about pawn structures in the center that will stay permanently in the game and define the character of play for both sides.
-Note that sometimes one side can make extraordinary efforts and by means of sacrifices he can modify the centre, but these cases are seen less often.
+Note that sometimes one side can make extraordinary efforts and by means of sacrifices he can modify the center, but these cases are seen less often.

 To give you an idea of what this means, let’s have a look at the following diagram: